KCBL

 KCBL (1340 AM) is a broadcast radio station in the United States.
 Licensed to Fresno, California, KCBL is owned by iHeartMedia, Inc. and has a sports format.
-Most of its programming originates from Fox Sports Radio, and KCBL also broadcasts play-by-play coverage of the Fresno State Bulldogs and the Los Angeles Dodgers.
+Most of its programming originates from Fox Sports Radio, and KCBL also broadcasts play-by-play coverage of the Los Angeles Dodgers.

 Established in 1953 as KMAK, the station was locally owned for nearly four decades and had music formats in its early history, including top 40 for most of the 1960s and country from 1968 to 1986, before being a talk radio station from 1986 to 1996.
 The station has had its present call sign KCBL and sports format since December 16, 1996 and has been owned by iHeartMedia and predecessor companies since 1997.

 History

 As KMAK (1953–1988)

 The station was first licensed on July 23, 1953, licensed to the McMahan Company (later McMahan Broadcasting Company) with call sign KMAK and 250 watts of power.

 In 1962, McMahan Broadcasting sold KMAK for $172,000 to Fresno Broadcasters Inc. KMAK became a top 40 station that year with personalities including Ron Jacobs and Robert W. Morgan, who would move on to Los Angeles station KHJ.
 By 1968, due to losing to KYNO in audience share, KMAK changed from top 40 to country music.
 The McCarthy Broadcasting Company bought KMAK from Fresno Broadcasters in December 1971 for $800,000.

 McCarthy Broadcasting changed KMAK from country to news/talk in February 1986.
 Then in August 1986, McCarthy sold KMAK and KBOS-FM to Radio Fresno for a combined $6 million.
 In contrast to KMJ's mostly local lineup, KMAK broadcast mostly national talk shows such as The Larry King Show and The Rush Limbaugh Show.